rockettheme/docs/Docs/joomla/templates/kraken/contact.md

 ![](assets/page_contact_2.png)

-This area of the page is an **Block Content** particle.
+This area of the page is a **Block Content** particle.
 You will find the settings used in our demo below.

 ### Info List Particle